backlundtransform/CSharpNumerics/README.md

 ## Statistics

-To calculate the median use linq in the sameway as calculating avarerage, sum, max or min
+To calculate the median use linq in the same way as calculating avarerage, sum, max or min

 `timeserie.Median(p => p.Value)`